Academic Fresh Start

 High School Concurrent Enrollment

-The Dean of Undergraduate Education will consider the co-enrollment of highly qualified high school students in specific UT Dallas courses on an individual basis.
-Permission for enrollment in particular courses will be granted at the discretion of the Undergraduate Dean in consultation with the course instructor and the Associate Dean of the school offering the desired course.
+The Dean of Undergraduate Education will consider the co-enrollment of highly qualified high school students in specific UT Dallas mathematics courses only on an individual basis.
+Permission for enrollment in particular mathematics courses will be granted at the discretion of the Dean of Undergraduate Education.

-Co-enrollment decisions will be based on the academic credentials of the applicant, the scholastic rigor of the requested classes, the course prerequisites, and the demand for the class on the part of ongoing UT Dallas students.
-Only the Dean of Undergraduate Education may admit a co-enrolled student to the University.
+Co-enrollment decisions will be based on the academic credentials of the applicant, including the applicant's completion of all calculus courses at the student's local community college, the scholastic rigor of the requested classes, the course prerequisites, and the demand for the class on the part of ongoing UT Dallas students.
+Only the Dean of Undergraduate Education may admit a co-enrolled student to the university.

-To request co-enrollment, a prospective student must complete an application for admission and submit a copy of his/her high school transcript and all standardized test results.
+To request co-enrollment, a prospective student must complete an application for admission and submit a copy of his/her high school transcript, community college transcript, and all standardized test results.
 In addition, a letter must accompany the application from the student's high school counselor endorsing the student's enrollment in a particular course.
-The counselor must also assure the University that the requested course(s) represent instruction unavailable and/or advanced beyond that offered at the student's high school and the local community college.
+The counselor must also assure the university that the requested course(s) represent instruction unavailable and/or advanced beyond that offered at the student's high school and the local community college.

-High school students will not be considered for co-enrollment until they pass all sections of THEA, or meet one of the following criteria which exempt them from THEA requirements:
+High school students will not be considered for co-enrollment until they pass all sections of the TSI (Texas Success Initiative) Assessment, or meet one of the following criteria which exempt them from the TSI Assessment requirements:

 Non-Degree Seeking Students

 Students who hold an undergraduate degree or higher and wish to take undergraduate courses for credit without seeking a degree may enroll as a non-degree seeking student.
-Up to 15 hours of such course credit may be transferred to any degree program at the University; acceptance of any of these hours is at the discretion of the Undergraduate Associate Dean of the School into which the student wishes to be accepted.
+Up to 15 semester credit hours of such course credit may be transferred to any degree program at the university; acceptance of any of these semester credit hours is at the discretion of the Undergraduate Associate Dean of the School into which the student wishes to be accepted.

 Non-degree seeking students may not be eligible for financial aid.
 It is recommended that applicants contact the UT Dallas Financial Aid Office for more information at 972-883-2941.